dac514/sux0r/trunk/sux0r2/includes/symbionts/htmLawed/htmLawed_README.txt

   htmLawed can check URL schemes and dynamic expressions (to guard against Javascript, etc., script-based insecurities) in inline CSS style property values in the 'style' attributes.
 (CSS properties like 'background-image' that accept URLs in their values are noted in section:- #5.3.)
 Dynamic CSS expressions that allow scripting in browsers, and can be a vulnerability, can be removed from property values by setting '$config["css_expression"]' to '1'.

-  *Note*: Because of the various ways of representing characters in attribute values (percent coding, entities, etc.), htmLawed might falsely identify dynamic expressions and URL schemes in 'style' values.
+  *Note*: Because of the various ways of representing characters in attribute values (URL-escapement, entitification, etc.), htmLawed might falsely identify dynamic CSS expressions and URL schemes in 'style' values and thus alter the values of the 'style' attributes.
 If this is an important issue, checking of URLs and dynamic expressions can be turned off ('$config["schemes"] = "...style:*..."', see section:- #3.4.3, and '$config["css_expression"] = 0').
+Alternately, admins can use their own custom function for finer handling of 'style' values through the 'hook_tag' parameter (see section:- #3.4.9).

   As such, it is better to set up a CSS file with class declarations, disallow the 'style' attribute, set a '$spec' rule (see section:- #2.3) for 'class' for the 'oneof' or 'match' parameter, and ask writers to make use of the 'class' attribute.